-2.6.1 - Elective Home Education
+2.6.1 Elective Home Education

-Henleaze Junior School will notify the Local Authority of every learner where a parent has exercised their right to educate their child at home.
+CST will notify the Local Authority of every learner where a parent has exercised their right to educate their child at home.
 Safeguarding files should be shared with the Local Authority Elective Home Education service and consideration of whether additional support from children's social care should be made in line with the Children Act 1989.

-2.7 Respond to incidents of child on child harm
+2.7 Respond to incidents of child-on-child harm.

-(There is a flow diagram in Appendix B that illustrates this section).
+(There is flow diagram in Appendix B that illustrates this section)

-All staff should recognise that children can abuse other children (including online).
+All staff should recognise that children can harm other children (including online).
 It is important that incidents of abuse and harm are treated under safeguarding policy in conjunction with the behaviour policy.
-However, concerns regarding the welfare of children requires process and records to be kept on the child's safeguarding/child protection file.
+However, concerns regarding the welfare of learners requires process and records to be kept on the child's safeguarding/child protection file.

-Further examples of child on child harm can be found under section 1.9 Key Safeguarding Areas.
-It is recognised that child on child abuse can happen inside and outside of school or online.
+Further examples of child-on-child harm can be found under section 1.9 Key Safeguarding Areas.
+It is recognised that child-on-child harm can happen inside and outside of school/college or online.